Kidnapping Lawyer Options for Worcester and Springfield, MA

 Time in the house of correction for no more than two and a half years

-The penalties range depending on the exact details of the situation.
+The penalties range depending on the exact details of the situation, which is a good reason to hire a kidnapping lawyer.
 Kidnapping while using a firearm, rifle, shotgun, machine gun, or assault weapon carries no less than ten years in prison, and if the kidnapper intends to extort money or other valuable things, the penalty involves no less than 20 years in prison with the possibility of a life sentence.
-At Murphy & Rudolf, LLP, our Worcester criminal defense lawyers can investigate your case and represent you in court.
+At Murphy & Rudolf, LLP, our Worcester and Springfield criminal defense lawyers can investigate your case and represent you in court.
+Contact us today if you need a kidnapping lawyer on your side.

 Massachusetts law defines bodily injury as that which results in a permanent disfigurement, protracted loss, or impairment of a bodily function, limb, or organ, or a substantial risk of death.
 Whoever commits a kidnapping while armed with a dangerous weapon and inflicts serious bodily injury on another person faces a penalty of imprisonment in the state prison for no less than 25 years.
 This also applies to kidnappers who sexually assault their victims.